riganti/dotvvm/SECURITY.md

 ## Supported Versions

-When it comes to security updates, we always support the current major version.
+When it comes to security updates, we always support the current major version together with the latest preview version.
 Any vulnerabilities that affect older versions will be considered on a case-by-case basis.

 | Version | Supported          |